luizhenriquemm/hive-schema-from-df/README.md

 # hive-schema-from-df

-The function hive_schema(df.schema) returns a string that can be used for table creation in hive or databricks sql.
+The function hive_schema(df.schema) returns a string that can be used for table creation in Apache Hive or Databricks SQL.
 Example:

 ``` python
 from pyspark.sql.types import *